Blog17 Best Onehub Alternatives for Virtual Data Rooms in 2026

 Onehub is a decent file sharing platform, but teams running M&A transactions, due diligence, or fundraising processes need deeper analytics, structured Q&A, and stronger security controls.

-Papermark stands out as the best overall Onehub alternative — it's open source, offers page-by-page document analytics, dynamic watermarking, and transparent pricing at €99/month with a 7-day free trial.
+Papermark stands out as the best overall Onehub alternative.
+It's open source, offers page-by-page document analytics, dynamic watermarking, and transparent pricing at €99/month with a 7-day free trial.
 You get unlimited data rooms, unlimited custom domains, and a dedicated account manager.

 For teams that don't need a full VDR, Box and ShareFile offer a strong middle ground with collaboration and compliance.
 And for simple file sharing, Google Drive and Dropbox are free and get the job done.